 There are different levels of investing from “Conservative” to “Aggressive” that Acorns allows you to choose from.

-What these levels basically determine is the types of investments made.
+What these levels basically determine are the types of investments made.
 To put it simply, (because I need this to be simple) the more aggressive you get, the more serious types of investments you’ll be making and with larger companies.

 After reading reviews, but still being nervous to get my feet wet, I decided to invest comfortably in the middle.
 You can see my “Moderate” investment here and how all of my funds are dispersed.
 Hopefully, as I get more comfortable, I will make the leap to more aggressive investing.